coli-saar/graph-dependency-parser/README.md

 __Internal note: use /proj/irtg.shadow/conda/envs/allennlp__

 ### Running the code
-Two example configurations are provided (.jsonnet files).
-To see if everything's working and to train a parser (on the EWT corpus), run:
+Three example configurations are provided (.jsonnet files).
+To see if everything's working and to train a parser (on the English EWT corpus), run:

 ```bash
 mkdir -p data/